run-house/runhouse/docs/tutorials/quick-start-den.rst

     <p><a href="https://colab.research.google.com/github/run-house/notebooks/blob/stable/docs/quick-start-den.ipynb">
     <img height="20px" width="117px" src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a></p>

-With `Runhouse <https://www.run.house/dashboard%3E>`__, you can manage all of your compute and make it available through ephemeral clusters for both research and production workflows.

-- Launch compute from any source and manage all your cloud accounts and Kubernetes clusters as one pool.
-- Iterably develop and reproducibly execute ML workloads at any scale.
-- Monitor resource usage in detail and access persisted logs in the web UI.
-- Save and reload services and resources (clusters, functions, classes, etc).
-- Set limits and quotas for teams and individuals, and queue requests for compute.

-It will take just ~15 minutes to setup Runhouse and launch your first cluster.
+It will take just ~15 minutes to setup Runhouse and be ready to launch your first cluster.
+You will need a service account or user account authorized to launch compute on your cloud provider.

 If you do not currently have access to a cloud account, but still want to try the Runhouse APIs, review how to start a Runhouse server on your